Warner L. Thomas

 Rachelle received her Bachelors of Science in Nursing from University of Louisiana Lafayette.
 She began her nursing career in 1998 at Tulane University Medical Center where she held several professional positions as a direct care nurse and nursing leader in the Pediatric ICU, Surgical Services, and Risk Management.
 She joined the Ochsner Telemedicine team in 2011.
 For the past 5 years she has been an integral part of Ochsner Telemedicine program as the Clinical Performance Manager and is now the Director of Development.
 During this time Rachelle has developed a dynamic approach to telemedicine data management and partner site clinical performance.
 Rachelle has experience speaking at local, regional, and national forums on telemedicine and quality metrics.

 Director, CareConnect 360

 Jennifer received her Bachelors of Science in Nursing from Penn State University.
 She began her career at Penn State Hershey Medical Center where she held several professional positions as a direct care nurse and nursing leader in the Neuroscience Institute.
 She received her Master’s in Nursing and her Master’s in Health Care Administration from University of Phoenix.
 While at Penn State she developed the LionNet Telestroke Network across Central Pennsylvania.
-Over the past three years she has worked at Ochsner Health System as the Solutions Development Manager on the telehealth team, developing new innovative telehelath programs in the acute and ambulatory spaces.
+Over the past three years she has worked at Ochsner Health as the Solutions Development Manager on the telehealth team, developing new innovative telehelath programs in the acute and ambulatory spaces.
 Jennifer has experience speaking at local, regional, and national forums on the topics of clinical practice, and telemedicine.
 She is a published author, and has served as a national abstract reviewer for the International Stroke Conference.